 HbA1c analysis measures your average blood sugar levels over the last 2-3 months.
 The higher your average blood sugar level, the higher the HbA1c.
 Once the level goes higher than the healthy range, you may have pre-diabetes or diabetes.
 For more information about diabetes click here.

 If you are already living with diabetes and your average blood sugar level goes outside the range your doctor has recommended, you may need advice from your healthcare team to get your level back into your target range.

-Some factors can affect HbA1c levels.
-These include:
+Some factors can affect HbA1c levels or interfere with the HbA1c result.